“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Robert Pluma shares the mix of video, stills, oral histories and 3D scans in his project countering colonial accounts of the Coahuiltecan Indigenous people of San Antonio, and his plans to use augmented reality to allow people to participate in a forgotten past.

-Featured image - “Coahuiltecans preparing for an overnight ceremony on the grounds of Mission San Juan Capistrano, San Antonio, Texas.
-The proceedings of the ceremony are secret and sacred, though I can share that songs and rituals were performed around a fire until dawn.” from the series Hidden Histories of San Antonio © Robert Pluma
+Featured image: “Coahuiltecans preparing for an overnight ceremony on the grounds of Mission San Juan Capistrano, San Antonio, Texas.
+The proceedings of the ceremony are secret and sacred, though I can share that songs and rituals were performed around a fire until dawn.
+The tipi is not typically used by my people, though in this instance proved to be an acceptable representative temporary structure.”

 Merging Dimensions • Anna Reed